 FACILITY LEASES - the Company leases certain facilities and equipment under various operating leases.
 These leases require the Company to pay the lease cost, operating costs, including property taxes, insurance, and maintenance.
-Total lease expense related to the various operating leases was approximately \$4.9 million, \$3.8 million and \$2.8 million in fiscal 2016, 2015 and 2014, respectively.
+Total lease expense related to the various operating leases was approximately \$4.6 million, \$4.9 million and \$3.8 million in fiscal years 2017, 2016 and 2015, respectively.

-Expected future minimum commitments under operating leases as of June 30, 2016 were as follows:
+Expected future minimum commitments under operating leases as of June 30, 2017 were as follows: